How the Döner kebab consumed Germany

 Like so many great creations, the Döner was born of world upheaval and cross-cultural exchange.
 As the German economy catapulted itself from the ashes of World War II - the Wirtschaftswunder of the 1960s - it found itself in dire need of labourers.
 Tens of thousands of Turks were therefore invited to come to the country as guest workers (Gastarbeiter) to help drive Germany’s postwar recovery.

-But when the economy began to sour in the 1970s, many recently-laid off workers found themselves in dire need of a new way to make ends meet.
+But when the economy began to sour in the 1970s, many workers who had lost their jobs found themselves in dire need of a new way to make ends meet.
 Their solution was kebab shops.
 The story goes that Turkish immigrants living in the Kreuzberg district of Berlin came up with the idea of doing away with the rice and the plate, and instead creating a delicious dish that could be directly eaten “aus der Hand” by busy workers on the go - and thus der Döner was born.

 The Döner Daddy: Who invented the döner kebab?